-- (a) include the criteria and process used to determine the primary purpose of an incidental committee; and - (b) define what constitutes de minimis acts, contributions, or expenditures."
+- 22 (a) include the criteria and process used to determine the primary purpose of an incidental committee; - 24 (b) define what constitutes de minimis acts, contributions, or expenditures."

-- Section 7.
-Section 13-37-201, MCA, is amended to read: - "13-37-201.
+- "13-37-201.
 Campaign treasurer.
-(1) Except as provided in 13-37-206, each candidate and each political committee shall appoint one campaign treasurer and certify the full name and complete address of the campaign treasurer pursuant to this section. - (2) (a) A candidate shall file the certification within 5 days after becoming a candidate. - (b) A Except as provided in subsection (2)(c), a political committee shall file the certification, which must include an organizational statement and the name and address of all officers, if any, within 5 days after it makes an expenditure or authorizes another person to make an expenditure on its behalf, whichever occurs first. - (c) A political committee that is seeking to place a ballot issue before the electors shall file the certification, including the information required in subsection (2)(b), within 5 days after the issue becomes a ballot issue, as defined in 13-1-101(6)(b). - (3) The certification of a candidate or political committee must be filed with the commissioner and the appropriate election administrator as specified for the filing of reports in 13-37-225."
+(1) Except as provided in 13-37-206, each candidate and each political committee shall appoint one campaign treasurer and certify the full name and complete address of the campaign treasurer pursuant to this section. - (2) (a) A candidate shall file the certification within 5 days after becoming a candidate.

+(b) A Except as provided in subsection (2)(c), a political committee shall file the certification, which must include an organizational statement and the name and address of all officers, if any, within 5 days after it makes an expenditure or authorizes another person to make an expenditure on its behalf, whichever occurs first.

+- (c) A political committee that is seeking to place a ballot issue before the electors shall file the certification, including the information required in subsection (2)(b), within 5 days after the issue becomes a ballot issue, as defined in 13-1-101(6)(b). - (3) The certification of a candidate or political committee must be filed with the commissioner and the appropriate election administrator as specified for the filing of reports in 13-37-225."